ShortCircuit: AlphaZero-Driven Circuit Design: Introduction

-Recent efforts attempt to accelerate chip production by leveraging the development of ML methods at the different steps of EDA~\citep{Beerel2018MLOpportunities, Huang2021SurveyML4EDA, Gubbi2022SurveyML4EDA}, notably for placement~\citep{Ward2012KeepIS, Ward2012PADE}, routing~\citep{Xie2018Routability, Alawieh2020Routing}, verification~\citep{Fine2003Verif, Wagner2007Verif}, and for logic synthesis~\citep{Tu2024AI4LogicSynthesis, Haaswijk2018RL4LS}.
-Rather than directly tackling the graph generation problem, most ML methods for logic synthesis focus on the optimization of synthesis recipes.
-These recipes are sequences of operators that act on a logic graph (e.g., an AIG) to modify its topology, while preserving the underlying boolean function this graph represents.
-Various methods ranging from CNN-based classification~\citep{Yu2018CNN4LS}, Reinforcement learning~\cite{Hosny2020DRiLLS, Haaswijk2018RL4LS, Yuan2023EasySOER, Zhu2020GcnRLLS, Qian2024RL, chowdhury2024retrievalguided}, Monte Carlo Tree Search~\citep{Pei2023AlphaSyn}, or Bayesian optimization~\citep{grosnit2022boils, Feng2022BatchSB} have been developed to tune the sequence of logic operators to get the best possible PPA.
-More recently, deep-generative methods emerged aiming to generate logic graphs rather than sequences of graph operators~\cite{ascoli2024boolformer, Li2024CircuitTransformer, Li2024LogicSW, Lai2024AnalogCoderAC, dong2023cktgnn}.
-The generative approach offers higher potential as it offers more flexibility than working with a fixed set of operators; on the other hand, this approach involves exploring a much larger space.
+Recent efforts attempt to accelerate chip production by leveraging the development of ML methods at different steps of EDA~\citep{ Huang2021SurveyML4EDA, Gubbi2022SurveyML4EDA} , notably for placement~\citep{Ward2012KeepIS}, routing~\citep{Alawieh2020Routing}, and for logic synthesis~\citep{Tu2024AI4LogicSynthesis}.
+Rather than directly tackling the graph generation problem, most ML methods for logic synthesis focus on the optimization of synthesis recipes, which are sequences of operators acting on a logic graph to modify its structure while preserving the associated boolean function.
+More recently, deep-generative methods emerged aiming to generate logic graphs rather than sequences of graph operators~\cite{ascoli2024boolformer, Li2024CircuitTransformer, dong2023cktgnn}.
+The generative approach offers higher potential as it offers more flexibility than working with a fixed set of operators; on the other hand, this approach involves exploring a much larger space, due to the double exponential growth of the search space with the number of Boolean function inputs.